Mid-Year Climbing Safety Standards Updates

 Emergency Procedures

-• An emergency action plan must be in place and communicated to all trip guides, instructors and teachers.
+• An emergency action plan must be in place and communicated to all Trip Guides, Qualified Instructors and Teachers.

 • During the initial swim, students must demonstrate procedures for exiting the water during emergency situations (for example, 3 loud whistle blasts).